Semisimple random walks on the torus: Non-concentration for random walks on semisimple groups

 Indeed, by \cite[Lemme~8.5]{bq1}, the group $G$ is semisimple.
-So the desired inequality follows from the spectral gap property modulo prime integers \cite{SGV}, combined with the Lang-Weil estimates on the number of points on algebraic varieties in finite fields.
-We refer the reader to \cite[Proposition~3.7]{HS2019} for a detailed argument.
+So the desired inequality is a particular case of \cite[Proposition~3.7]{HS2019}, whose proof is a combination of the spectral gap property modulo prime integers~\cite{SGV} and the Lang-Weil estimates on the number of points on algebraic varieties in finite fields.

-\underline{Second step: a small neighborhood via a Diophantine property.}\\ There exist $C,c>0$ such that for every non-zero polynomial map $f$ of degree at most $1$ on $G$,
+\underline{Second step: a small neighborhood via a Diophantine property.}\\ Let us show that there exist $C,c>0$ such that for every non-zero polynomial map $f$ of degree at most $1$ on $G$,